-- Easten Law's teaching and research focuses on intercultural relations, inter-religious dialogue, and civil society.
-He is currently studying how Christian, Buddhist, and Confucian traditions interact in forming China’s emerging views on charity, community organization, and human rights.
-Easten is also actively engaged with several local DC faith communities and non-profit groups to address issues of structural injustice along racial and social-economic lines.
+- Easten Law's teaching and research focuses on intercultural relations, inter-religious studies, and civil society.
+His current interests and studies include critical pedagogy in intercultural education for global citizenship and the role religious identity plays in the formation of social movements.
+Easten is also actively engaged with several local D.C. faith communities and non-profit groups to address issues of structural injustice along racial and social-economic lines.
 He has worked in China for several years in a variety of capacities including teaching communication and culture at Anhui Normal University and providing trainings and lectures in cross-cultural dynamics for the US State Department, Mercy Corps, and local Chinese NGOs responding to the earthquake which struck Southwest China in 2008.

 M.A.
 Intercultural Studies, Wheaton College

 Favorite Spot on Campus:Davenport Coffee Lounge

 Favorite Place in Washington DC:Places of Worship & Public Parks

 - SIS-School of Intl Service